avresial/Exercises/README.md

 # DesignPatternsExercises
-This is the place when i store code used in any courses i do.
+This is the place where i store code used in any courses i do.